Golden Retrievers are one of the most popular dog breeds – known to be service animals, working animals, and sometimes even TV and movie stars.

 Reasons to Get a Companion for Your Golden Retriever

 First things first, every dog and every owner is different.
-These reasons and ideas are all great food for thought, but at the end of the day, you’ll have to make the ultimate decision on whether or not to get a companion for your golden retriever – you know him or her best!
+These reasons and ideas are an all great food for thought, but at the end of the day, you’ll have to make the ultimate decision on whether or not to get a companion for your golden retriever – you know him or her best!

 However, there are, of course, some things to consider when it comes to thinking of getting a companion for your golden retriever.